 And what do you do now?

 As a cybersecurity consultant, based at our Gloucester office, it’s my job to inject cyber-goodness into customers’ projects and look for bugs and flaws.
 The earlier you can find things, the easier and cheaper it is to fix them.
 But we go well beyond penetration testing.
 Through advice, consultancy and security architecture, we help customers design cybersecurity in to their systems, and embed it at a company level.
-Cyber strategy is built on four principles – Identify, Test, Protect and Monitor – and we have a technical offer at each point.
+Cyber strategy is built on four principles – Identify, Assess, Protect and Monitor – and we have a technical offer at each point.
 In cyber, we’re interested in cutting-edge solutions as long as they’re tried, trusted and never boring!

 What appealed to you about Roke?